 - The use of electronic databases for collection, storage and analysis is common in all States.
-There are different approaches on what databases to use, e.g. local databases, ECCAIRS/ECR, but in all situations the interchange of information is ensured.
+There are different approaches on what databases and software solutions are used, e.g. local databases, eTOKAI, ECCAIRS/ECR, etc but in all situations the interchange of automatic information is ensured.
 Compatibility of formats should be ensured by automatic means, allowing flexibility to continue with the use of legacy databases and to comply with regulation Reg (EU) 376/2014, while minimising the use of scarce resources.
-Special attention and effort should be put to improve usability of the reporting portals to facilitate the task of reporters and avoiding frustration. - Well established coordination and communication processes, including compatibility between their databases, between Civil Aviation Authority (CAA), Aviation Accident Investigation Board (AAIB), and ANSP are essential for a complete and well design reporting, analysis and follow up system.
+Special attention and effort should be put to improve usability of the reporting portals to facilitate the task of reporters and avoiding frustration. - Well established coordination and communication processes, including compatibility between their databases, between Civil Aviation Authority, Aviation Accident Investigation Board (AAIB), and ANSP are essential for a complete and well design reporting, analysis and follow up system.
 NAAs may be the central point to coordinate the outputs of ANSPs reports and investigation from the AAIBs.
-NAA may establish a group of experts of different aviation domains that meet regularly to review, analyse, and share information on occurrences including risk assessment.
-In addition, NAAASs may receive reports form different stakeholders, and they always should integrate information to analyse.
+NAA may establish a group of experts of different aviation domains that meet regularly to review, analyse, and share information on occurrences including risk assessment and mitigations.
+Results of this analysis may feed State Safety Plans and the safety oversight programme.
+In addition, NAAs may receive reports from different stakeholders, and they always should integrate information to analyse.
 For example, Spain receives a significant amount of reports from airlines and airports that need to be analysed with the information of the ANSP.
 They have set up regular meetings between the NAA and the ANSP in order to share information and improve the investigation of occurrences with richer information.
-Estonia has set-up a joint working group to coordinate civil/military analysis and improve coordination to ameliorate the impact of military on the occurrences. - Easy access to reporting means (e.g., web, templates to capture occurrences, different level of access, and prefilled mandatory fields that can be changed by the reporter if needed), with fast and user friendly interfaces will help to easier the collection of reports.
+Estonia has set-up a joint working group to coordinate civil/military analysis and improve coordination to ameliorate the impact of military on the occurrences. - Easy access to reporting portals (e.g., web, templates to capture occurrences, different level of access, and prefilled mandatory fields that can be changed by the reporter if needed), with fast and user-friendly interfaces will help to easier the collection of reports.
 For example, dedicated forms for air traffic controllers (ATCOs), Air Traffic Safety Electronics Personnel (ATSEPs), and Aeronautical Information Service (AIS) officers can be built, having most of fields prefilled for easy reporting (e.g., date of reporting, dropdown list of options).
 Different forms for operational and technical reports can be offered.
 Different means to collect reports should also be offered: web-based, fax, email, paper reports.
 In addition, the entry points can be the ANSPs, CAAs, AAIBs.